 In essence, Kahn appears to be defining a clear link between the role of the employee, and their personal perception of self.
 Harnessing, or achieving this link was a perfect opportunity for business to generate improved employee engagement.
 The best methods for achieving this, however, remained a little more ambiguous, and this remains one of the core dimensions of employee engagement.

 The next attempt to conquer the idea came from a big player in the world of business stats: Gallup.
 According to Gallup, engaged employees were considered:

 “Those who are involved in, enthusiastic about and committed to their work and workplace.
 Gallup categorizes workers as "engaged" based on their responses to key workplace elements it has found (to) predict important organizational performance outcomes.”

+The three core elements that make up this staff engagement definition are that employees should be involved, enthusiastic and committed.
 This builds on the initial definition purported by Kahn and offers more tangible ideas to help employers engage their teams.
-In addition to proposing a definition, Gallup has also worked to define ‘well-being’ in a wider sense; a concept which is important in the workplace.
+In addition to proposing a definition for employee engagement, Gallup has also worked to define ‘well-being’ in a wider sense; a concept which is important in the workplace.
 The results state that there are five essential elements of well-being which need to be met:

 - Purpose - liking what you do each day, and finding motivation to achieve your goals